juan-bracled/Porsoville/README.md

-A modified BaskervilleF font with addition of modified GFS Porson.
+A modified BaskervilleF font with addition of modified GFS Porson with papyrological support.
 That combination produces an "anglo" appearance of classical editions from 20th century.
+The font can be used for philological texts with somes glyps like "combiningdotbelow" (U+0323), "notcombiningdotbelow" (privative area, U+E5CE)", etc.